Best Superfoods For a Healthy Diet

-This superfood is a great grab-and-go snack, but can also be enjoyed as a topping for oatmeal or a salad, chopped up and put into your favorite side dish, or even as milk or as almond butter.
+This superfood is a great grab-and-go snack but can also be enjoyed as a topping for oatmeal or a salad, chopped up and put into your favorite side dish, or even as milk or as almond butter.
 Whole nuts can be used in homemade trail mixes or crushed up and added to bread and cookies.
 Almond butter can be used on toast in the morning for a healthy dose of protein to start the day!

 Almonds have a mild and have a nutty flavor (obviously).
-You can get them in several flavors, so if you want to make them a go-to snack instead of your typical unhealthy chip option, these are a great way to go Almonds are priced in the average range of other nuts.
-However, almond butter is more expensive than peanut butter because it takes so many nuts to make the creamy butter.
+You can get them in several flavors, so if you want to make them a go-to snack instead of your typical unhealthy chip option, these are a great way to go.
+Almonds are priced in the average range of other nuts.
+However, almond butter is more expensive than peanut butter because it takes so much nuts to make the creamy butter.

-Hopefully, you aren’t a vampire, because garlic is a tiny superfood that packs in enormous benefits.
+Hopefully, you aren’t a vampire because garlic is a tiny superfood that packs in enormous benefits.
 Research has shown that eating garlic has many benefits, especially for your heart and immune system.
 This superfood has also been named one of the top cancer fighters by the National Cancer Institute.

 In terms of product purity, you have a lot of options to choose from.
-Of course, the less organic options are more affordable but even the organic options are not too expensive so it is worth the investment.
+Of course, the less organic options are more affordable, but even the organic options are not too expensive, so it is worth the investment.
 Garlic comes in many forms – whole, already minced, powdered in the spice aisle, along with a few others.
 Try adding a bit to every meal to get in your daily dose of these superfoods.

 In just one tiny ounce of chia seeds, there are 11 grams of fiber, 4 grams of protein, and high percentages of the RDV of calcium, manganese, magnesium, and phosphorous.
 Plus, chia seeds are loaded with antioxidants and omega-3 fatty acids, which help fight diseases and inflammation.
 Like many other superfoods, chia has been linked to reductions in the risk of heart disease and type 2 diabetes.

 For the most part, most chia seed brands are organic–but not all of them are.
 Make sure to look at how the chia seeds are sourced and whether or not they are USDA certified organic.
-They are great when blended into a smoothie or added to a recipe like bread or pancakes, or even salad dressing.
+They are great when blended into a smoothie or added to a recipe like bread, pancakes, or even salad dressing.
 Vegan users make a chia gel mixture to serve as a replacement or oil and eggs in baking.

 Cacao is an underestimated superfood that many people are looking to past.
 It is high in antioxidants, fiber, and increases your energy.
 Its flavor pairs well with smoothies, shakes, yogurt, and almost anything sweet in flavor.